rafalkaron/rafalkaron.github.io/projects.md

  * Copy the compiled CSS code to clipboard

 ## Use cases
-importaint is useful if:
+importaint is useful if you want to:
- * Your customer demands a monolithic file and you want to keep your code modular
+ * Optimize your CSS code
- * You want to optimize your CSS code
+ * Implement a single compiled CSS file
- * You want to quickly implement your CSS code for testing
+ * Keep your code modular and produce monoliths for your customer

-## Related information
+## See also
  * [importaint GitHub repository](https://github.com/rafalkaron/importaint){:target="_blank"}

 # MarkUP
-MarkUP is a CLI tool that enables you to batch-convert Markdown and HTML files.
+MarkUP is a CLI tool that enables you to batch-convert Markdown or HTML to DITA.

 ```
 Batch-convert Markdown and HTML files.